-Students reap the benefit of building strong relationships with cooperating art teachers from school districts across and beyond the North Shore.
-Classroom observations and mini art lessons are practiced by pre-service teachers in our laboratory schools on or near campus, and community service opportunities include volunteer teaching in University sponsored activities such as the FASST Afterschool Program, summer camps, and other local art clubs and outreach programs.
+Students reap the benefit of building strong relationships with cooperating art teachers from school districts and community arts programs across and beyond the North Shore.
+Classroom observations and mini art lessons are practiced by pre-service teachers in our laboratory schools on or near campus, and community service opportunities include volunteer teaching in university sponsored activities such as the FASST Afterschool Program, and other local outreach programs.

-In addition to the liberal arts core, the art education concentration includes studio, art history, education, psychology, and US government-history courses.
+In addition to the liberal arts core, the art education concentration includes art studio, education, art history, a psychology, and US government-history courses.

-A Second Major in Art 36 credit flow sheet is tailored for education majors in the early or elementary programs only, who wish to integrate the visual arts into the regular core classroom.
+Second major in art - A 36-credit flow sheet is tailored for early or elementary education majors, who wish to integrate the visual arts into the core curriculum of the Prek-8 classroom.